Home TOC

 Obverse Diagnostic Point(s)

-Comments: The top loops of four digits are visible in the lower gown.
+Comments: On Obverse 6, the top loops of four digits are visible in the lower gown.
 The left and right outer digits appear to be the top loops of an 8 and 0 digits.
 These two outer digits are positioned directly above the final date punch.
 The two inner misplaced digits appear to be the top loops of a 9 and 0 punch.
-Chris Pilliod first published this spectacular misplaced date in the Gobrecht Journal.
-This variety was again listed as MPD-002 in Kevin Flynn's misplaced date book entitled "Two Dates Are Better Than One".
-I consider this 1890 misplaced date to be one of the key varieties within the Seated Dime misplaced date series.

-Plate Coin: G. Fortin Collection, PCGS MS65 - Ex.
-Cook
+Plate Coin: G. Fortin Collection, PCGS MS65